datalayer/examples/jlab-extensions/README.md

 # Only if you have build jupyterlab from source.
 # Run and watch jupyterlab in shell 2.
 # Look at the remote entry javascript, a webpack5 feature.
-conda activate jlab-extensions && \
+conda activate jupyterlab-extensions && \
   jupyter lab \
     --watch \
     --dev-mode \